-This is one unique spa session indeed.
-Hells Gate is home to eurupting waters, steaming fumaroles, pools of boiling mud, mud volano and the largest hot waterfall in the Southern Hemisphere.
+This is one unique spa session for your New Zealand honeymoon.
+Hells Gate is home to erupting waters, steaming fumaroles, pools of boiling mud, mud volcano and the largest hot waterfall in the Southern Hemisphere.
 This is the most active geothermal field in New Zealand.
-At Hells Gate you can see, hear and feel this unique place and its sulphurous waters and geothermal mud.
-Immerse yourself in a iconic mud bath followed by the beathing, beauty and healing therapies as practiced by the locals.
+At Hells Gate you can see, hear and feel this unique place and its sulfurous waters and geothermal mud.
+Immerse yourself in an iconic mud bath followed by the breathing, beauty and healing therapies as practiced by the locals.
 If you are more adventurous, try the twilight spa, which is the night version where you can enjoy soaking under the stars.
 You can also enjoy steamed Hangi here.
-For the full experience, take a guided tour through the thermal park and bush walk.
+For the full experience, take a guided tour through the thermal park and bushwalk.

 11. Ski down the powdery slopes of Mount Ruapehu